Tribal Prevention Initiative (TiPI)

 The Tribal Prevention Initiative (TiPI) is a substance abuse prevention program for youth, ages 12-20, and their families.
 The purpose of the project is to reduce underage drinking among youth while strengthening the tradition of wellness in six reservation communities in Montana and Wyoming.
 TiPI builds upon current prevention capacity at the tribal level and incorporates tribal-specific culture and holistic wellness components into all prevention strategies.

 TiPI is funded through a 5 year grant from SAMHSA (Substance Abuse & Mental Health Services Administration).
-The project is currently in its third year – it began in October 2014 and runs through September 2019.
+The project is currently in its fifth and final year – it began in October 2014 and runs through September 2019.

 - Goal One: Reduce self-reported underage drinking